 Generally, applicants may submit only one application per program category.
 With the exception of phased projects, a single project is not eligible for more than one grant, regardless of the applicant.
+Each phase of a multi-phased project must completely solve a problem and the rationale for the phased approach must be clearly explained in the application.
 Additional applications may be considered under the following circumstances.